- Future Students

 Virtual Hours

-Get help with your application and connect with a member of the admissions team during our virtual drop-in hours: Monday (starting September 8, 2025) and Wednesdays from 3:00 - 4:00 p.m.
+Get help with your application and connect with a member of the admissions team during our virtual drop-in hours: Monday and Wednesday from 3:00 - 4:00 p.m.
 (PST).**

 Meet on Zoom: